DaniSoftwareZT/My-Swole-Pal/journals/Ally_Haas_Messimer.md

 ## Februrary 16 2023
     As a group we started making our fast api routes.
 We were able to get a list of workouts, post a workout, and update a workout.
 Daniel was our coder on this day.

+## Februrary 21 2023
+    As a group we worked on incorperating our 3rd party api into our fast api routes and queries.
+We were able to get a couple of the routes done successfully.
+Jessica was our coder on this day.